SergeyFM/SergeyFM/README.md

 ## ☀️ Hi!
 I'm Sergey Svistunov.

-👔 I've been working in IT Presales for many years.
-I started as a Sysadmin, then worked as a Project manager, Business Analyst, and continued in Presales - POS terminals, payment software and related services.
+👔   I've worked in IT presales for many years.
+I started as a sysadmin, then worked as a project manager, business analyst and continued in presales - POS terminals, payment software and related services.
 I've been researching, building and selling complex solutions all my life.
 <br>
 <br>
 💻 After years of working in so many very different companies and environments, around 2020 I decided to expand my skills in a more technical direction.
 After all, I've always liked programming and QuickBasic was my best friend at school.